EmanuelAlmirante/Wefox_Group/README.md

 ## :pushpin: Things to improve

 The first thing to improve would be test coverage by adding integration tests.
-Unit tests are better than nothing, but the coverage they provide is not total.
+Unit tests are a bit poor (only two of them, one for each service), especially because they only adress the good situations, so to say.

+There is some repeated code between the services and also in the unit tests that should be extracted to a common class and avoid having it multiplied in all services and tests.

 Adding a Dockerfile and a docker-compose.yml would be the next improvement.
 This is an indispensable feature nowadays considering that everything is run in a cloud provider.